Untitled Header Image

 Under the login section of the main page, select "Request Membership in this Organization."
 Then fill out the form and pay the annual membership fee.
 Once your membership application is approved, you will receive a welcome email and will be added to our members only group Facebook page.

 If you would like to enroll your child in co-op classes, they can be added once your membership application is approved.
-Our co-op classes are offered at a flat rate of $25.00 for unlimited classes (excluding dance class, which is an additonal $25 per month).
-That means if your child takes one or five classes, you are only paying $25 per month.
+Our co-op classes are offered at a flat rate of $50.00 for unlimited classes (excluding dance class and karate, which is an additonal $35 per month each).
+That means if your child takes one or five classes, you are only paying $30 per month.
 Discounts are applied for advanced payments.

 Q: